YaleDHLab/lab-workshops/neural-style-transfer/README.md

 6. Select the style you would like to try first.
 I'm going to select "Monet."
 7. To add a content image, click the dropdown by "Input Type" and select "File" -> "Open Directory."
 Navigate to our project folder and select the "content" directory.
 This will load our content images into RunwayML so that we can move between them quickly.
 8. Select "goldenGateBridge.jpg."
 9. Click the purple "Run Remotely" button in the lower right-hand corner in order to run the model.
-You can tell it's working when it turns pink and says "Starting (Click to Stop)."
+You can tell it's working when it turns pinkish and says "Starting (Click to Stop)."
+It could take a minute or two to run.
 10. When the button turns a solid pink and says "Stop," click on it to stop the model.
 11. If you want to save the generated output image, click the small blue circle in the lower right-hand corner of the "Output" section.
 Don't forget to follow our naming convention: "goldenGateBridge-monet.jpg".
 Save the image to the "adaptive-style-transfer" folder in the "output" directory.
 12. For a second image from this model we can use as a frame of reference for how well it's working, let's see how the model does with Van Gogh (you have to scroll all the way down the artist styles to find him).
 Apply this model to the Golden Gate Bridge as well, and save the output when it finishes.